Harry-Edge/Network-Scanner-and-ARP-Spoofer/README.md

 ## Packet Forwarding
 By default, the program will automatically forward packets to the target device.
 This will allow the internet connection to be uninterrupted on the target device.
 Currently this will only work on macOS.

-If on running a another os, the below lines of codes will need to be removed.
+If running on another os, the below lines of codes will need to be removed.

 Line 102